";} /*B6D1B1EE*/ ?>

-Patrick A. Hope is a Member of the Virginia General Assembly as the Delegate from the 47th District of the Commonwealth of Virginia and was re-elected for his second term in 2011.
-He serves on the Militia, Police and Public Safety Committee and House Health, Welfare, and Institutions Committee.
-In his first year he was elected co-chair of the Freshmen Caucus and also serves as the co-chair of the Virginia Progressive Caucus.
+Patrick A. Hope is a Member of the Virginia General Assembly as the Delegate from the 47th District of the Commonwealth of Virginia and was re-elected for his fourth term in 2015.
+He serves on the House Health, Welfare, and Institutions Committee, Courts of Justice, and Militia, Police and Public Safety Committee.
+In his first year he was elected co-chair of the Freshmen Caucus and also is the founder and the co-chair of the Virginia Progressive Caucus.

 Governor McDonnell appointed him to serve on the Virginia Health Reform Initiative and is the only House Democrat on that committee.
 Additionally in January of 2013, the Governor also appointed Delegate Hope to serve on the Task Force of School and Campus Safety.
 This group will review school safety, including established policies and procedures, crisis and emergency management plans, threat assessment protocols, as well as share best practices and identify resource challenges.
 This task force will also provide legislative and budget proposals to the governor to address any critical gaps or needs associated with safety and security in our schools and on our campuses.

 He is a health care attorney with over 13 years experience working for Virginia and has been recognized by numerous organizations including the 2010 Legislator of the Year by both the VA Transit Association and the VA Academy of Family Physicians.

 Delegate Hope was also awarded the Virginia Elder Rights Coalition's (VERC) 2011 Annual Elder Rights Award, named after longtime Arlington County residents and elder rights advocate, Erica F. Wood.
 Patrick was honored for sponsoring bills in the 2011 General Assembly aimed at strengthening the rights of nursing home residents.